Nothingspecial99/chaiaurjs/p4_numberGuesser/readme.md

 Learned that you can't put \n in element.textContent for newline as html ignores any whitespace.
-To overcome this, I used element.innerHTML = "blah blah < br > blah blah", putting space in br bcz github is breaking line instead of showing the element itself
+To overcome this, <br>
+I used element.innerHTML = "blah blah < br > blah blah", putting space in br bcz github is breaking line instead of showing the element itself